grisslab/scAnnotatR/README.md

-# scTypeR
+# SingleCellClassR

-The `scTypeR` package automatically classifies cells in scRNA-seq datasets.
-It is simple to use with a clear infrastructure to easily add additional cell type classification models. `scTypeR` support both `Seurat` and `SingleCellExperiment` objects as input.
+The `SingleCellClassR` package automatically classifies cells in scRNA-seq datasets.
+It is simple to use with a clear infrastructure to easily add additional cell type classification models. `SingleCellClassR` support both `Seurat` and `SingleCellExperiment` objects as input.

 ## Installation